TalwalkarLab/leaf/docs/source/index.rst

 Welcome to LEAF's documentation!
 ################################

-Leaf is a benchmarking framework for learning in federated settings, with applications including federated learning, multi-task learning, meta-learning, and on-device learning.
+LEAF is a benchmarking framework for learning in federated settings, with applications including federated learning, multi-task learning, meta-learning, and on-device learning.

 See the source code repository on GitHub: https://github.com/TalwalkarLab/leaf